deepaksharma2007/Ansible_task-14.3/README.md

-# 🔰  Configure Webserver Inside different OS By Ansible 🔰
+# 🔰Configure Webserver Inside different OS By Ansible

 ✨ I create an ansible playbook that will configure Apache webserver in Redhat and Ubuntu .